vernisaz/rust_dev_studio/README.md

 - The [simple time](https://github.com/vernisaz/simtime)
 - The [SimRan](https://github.com/vernisaz/simran)
 - The [Simple Thread Pool](https://github.com/vernisaz/simtpool)

--
+Common scripts is used for building dependency components (crates).

-Common scripts used for building other components (crates).
-Run **rb** in each component root directory. **crates** directory needs to be created first where built components will be stored.
+The **crates** directory on level of repository directories has to be created prior building unless it's already exists.
+Run **rb** in each component repository.

 [bee.7b](./bee.7b) script used for building **RDS**, and [bee-term.7b](./bee-term.7b) script used to build the terminal.

 ## Working tips

 You will see an empty page when first time pointed a browser to **RDS** URL.
-Select menu *Settings* or *File/Project/New...*.
+Select menu *File/Project/New...*.
-Navigate to a project directory and then *Save* the settings or *Apply* for the new project.
+Navigate to a project directory and then *Apply* for the new project.
-Open just created project from *File/Project* then.
+Open just created project from menu *File/Project/\<name\>* then.
 You can start to navigate over the project tree, open and edit files, build its components and so on.

 If you do not have the project checked out yet, then you can check it out first, and then to set the project root